ToyVo/LackLuster/README.md

-# Cross dimensional passifist exploration untitled game
+# Lack Luster
+### Description
+A Phaser 3 game about passifism running away from an enemy.
+You must explore each area and activate all the colors.
+### Controls
+- WASD or arrow keys to move
+- Space to dash

-# Credits
+## Credits
-Collin Diekvoss
+- Collin Diekvoss, Programmer
-Andrew Frideres
+- Andrew Frideres, Programmer
-Joshua Haakana
+- Joshua Haakana, Artist
-Lex Klusman
+- Lex Klusman, Artist
+- UW-Stout, 2019
+### Resources

 # GDD 325: 2D Web Game Base LITE
 #### A light-weight code base for student games developed in GDD 325 at UW Stout